Canon 1D Mark III vs Fujifilm X-H1

 Feature comparison: Canon 1D Mark III vs Fujifilm X-H1

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the X-H1 has an electronic viewfinder (3690k dots), while the 1D Mark III has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the X-H1 has a higher magnification than the one of the 1D Mark III (0.75x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark III and Fujifilm X-H1 along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The X-H1 has a touchscreen, while the 1D Mark III has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.